DanCouper/natural_sort/README.md

 NaturalSort
 ===========

-Sort a list naturally.
+Sort a list of strings containing numbers in a natural manner.

-Sort functions will not, generally, sort strings containing numbers the same way a human would.
+Sort functions will not [generally] sort strings containing numbers the same way a human would.

 Given a list: